what makes a great manager

 4. Make time for the good

-While it’s of course important to provide constructive criticism, so that your company is constantly on an upward trajectory, it’s also important to make time to express gratitude and praise.
-Saying a quick “Thanks!” or “Great job!” can go a long way in improving company morale and making your employee feel appreciated.
+While it’s of course important to provide constructive criticism, so that your company is constantly on an upward trajectory, it’s important to remember that this is only have of the equation.
+Providing constructive and helpful criticism is what makes a good manager, but what makes a great manager is the ability to express gratitude and praise as well.
+Something as simple as saying a quick “Thanks!” or “Great job!” can go a long way in improving company morale and making your employees feel more appreciated and fulfilled with their duties.
 Balancing feedback and praise is important, so that your employee is not just hearing what they need to improve upon.
 They hear the good too.

 Back to the Growth Center